ido-pluto/perfect-ws/README.md

 ##### Debugging

+**debugging** (default: false)
+- If true, disables ping timeouts and ack system
+- Useful when debugging to prevent false timeouts when the debugger pauses execution

 **`verbose`** (default: false)
 - Enables console logging for debugging connection and request issues
 - Useful for troubleshooting connection problems and request lifecycle